assemblee-virtuelle/semapps/website/docs/others/ACL.md

 If the end-user adds some ACL tuples in the defaultGraph (via the sparql endpoint offered by the middleware, or as admin in the web interface of jena) then those ACL tuples will just be useless.
 We never use the defaultGraph to read out ACLs.
 This way, there is no way to inject malicious ACL tuples in our permission system.

-## Web interface from SPARQL queries
+## Web interface for SPARQL queries

 Fuseki offers a web interface to query your dataset [here](http://localhost:3030/dataset.html)